LED Christmas Lights: Everything You Could Possibly Need to Know

 Choose your bulbs

 The most important consideration, though, is the bulb’s brand.
-All you really need to know about this is that Minleon, the most recognized and respected LED bulb brand on the market, Pro Christmas, and Opti Core all make excellent bulbs.
-Anything outside of those three brands and you’re rolling the dice.
+Pro Christmas (the most recognized and respected LED bulb brand on the market) and Minleon make excellent bulbs, and anything outside of those brands, you’re rolling the dice.
 If you do buy off the beaten path, make sure to do your research.
 Many an enthusiast has been burned months after buying a bunch of expensive bulbs, only to have them fizzle out much earlier than expected.

 Make the leap but beware